Home Health Medical Care for Seniors

 Patients eligible for Medicare will get coverage on intermittent skilled nursing care and home care provided by a home health worker.
 However, to become eligible for Medicare home health care, you need to meet the following requirements:

-• The care that you require must be performed by qualified, skilled professionals that pass Medicare standards.
+- The care that you require must be performed by qualified, skilled professionals who pass Medicare standards.

 How Can I Find Home Health Care Agencies Near Me?